MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-administrators.md

     > [!NOTE]
     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the Admin tile to open the admin center.

 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)
-If this opens the new SharePoint admin center, select **Classic SharePoint admin center** in the left pane.
+If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

+3. Select **Active sites.**

-3. Point to the site collection for which you want to change the administrators, and then select the check box in front of it.
+4. Point to the site collection for which you want to change the administrators, and then select the check box in front of it.

     ![SPO Selecting a collection from within the site collection list](media/6e5db026-befa-46b7-9e05-77c022919c88.PNG)

-4. Select **Owners**, and then select **Manage Administrators**.
+5. Select **Owners**, and then select **Manage Administrators**.

     ![SPO Site administrator owners button with Manage Administrators highlighted.](media/45326c50-d66f-44e7-b5f3-65ff85ca18f7.png)

-5. Change the name in the **Primary Site Collection Administrator** box, or add or remove names in the **Site Collection Administrators** box.
+6. Change the name in the **Primary Site Collection Administrator** box, or add or remove names in the **Site Collection Administrators** box.

     ![Site administrator dialog box.](media/488ca762-cbe2-458c-8e21-7f640471a565.PNG)